 It is recommended that everyone at the party wears a face mask when indoors or if there is less than 6 feet distance between people.
 You may offer face masks to the guests if they are not carrying their own.

 Don’t forget to place a closed bin near the entrance for anyone who wants to dispose off their gloves, face masks or tissues before entering or before leaving.
-You can get more details on disposing off gloves and masks the right way in this article.

 4) Planning Activities